skip to content

 3. Female Voices

-Chloe currently in the second year of her PhD in The Department of Applied and Theoretical Linguistics at The University of Cambridge.
+Chloe currently in the third year of her PhD in The Department of Applied and Theoretical Linguistics at The University of Cambridge.
 Her doctoral research is sponsored by The Harding Distinguished Postgraduate Scholarship and co-supervised by Dr Kirsty McDougall (University of Cambridge) and Professor Paul Foulkes (University of York).
 Her research interests lie in forensic speech science and sociophonetic variation with her thesis exploring the phonetics of female speech.

 Publications